 Everything You Need to Know About ICOs

-Below we provide a walkthrough of how to invest in an ICO (offering KIK’s KIN and Unikrn’s UnikoinGold as examples), before we get to that, let’s briefly discuss what an ICO is and go over a few important warnings.
+Below we walk you through investing in an ICO (offering KIK’s KIN and Unikrn’s UnikoinGold as examples).
+Before we get to that, let’s briefly discuss what an ICO is and go over a few important warnings.

-Bottomline: An ICO is sort of a mix between an IPO and Online Crowdfunding, but for Cryptocurrency.
-You contribute X amount of an existing coin/token/cryptocurrency like Ethereum’s Ether, you get Y amount of a new [often Ethereum-based] token like KIN (at a set conversion rate) at a date set by the issuer of the token.
+Bottomline: An ICO is similar to a mix between an IPO and Online Crowdfunding, but for Cryptocurrency.
+You contribute X amount of an existing coin/token/cryptocurrency like Ethereum’s Ether; you get Y amount of a new [often Ethereum-based] token like KIN (at a set conversion rate) at a date set by the issuer of the token.

-Warnings: Where cryptocurrency trading and use is generally legal, China recently banned ICOs and generally speaking ICOs are in a murkier territory in terms of legality.
+Warnings: Cryptocurrency trading and use is generally legal.
+However, China recently banned ICOs and generally speaking ICOs are in a murkier territory in terms of legality.
 One must be extra cautious with ICOs.
-They could turn out to have different tax implications, and they could get banned completely in the future.
-READ THE WHITE-PAPER and DO YOUR RESEARCH before buying into an ICO (as the SEC warns, some of these are scams!)
+They could turn out to have different tax implications, and they could get banned in the future.
+READ THE WHITE-PAPER and DO YOUR RESEARCH before buying into an ICO (as the SEC warns, some of these are scams.)

-TIP: One thing to keep in mind, if you are savvy enough you can buy ICO tokens after they launch (often at a lower price than offered during the ICO).
-Many ICO tokens have done well over time, but few have constantly traded above their ICO price in their first few months after launch.
+TIP: One thing to keep in mind is that, if you are savvy enough, you can buy ICO tokens after they launch (often at a lower price than are offered during the ICO).
+Many ICO tokens have done well over time, but few have consistently traded above their ICO price during the first few months after launch.

-TIP: Ethereum is (as of 2017) one of the leading blockchain platforms for ICOs.
+TIP: Ethereum is (as of 2018) one of the leading blockchain platforms for ICOs.
 About 1/2 of ICOs use Ethereum’s blockchain to create unique cryptocurrency tokens and Ethereum-based “smart contracts” to do things like distribute tokens.
-The ICOs we offer walkthroughs for below are based on the Ethereum blockchain and are bought with Ethereum’s cryptocurrency/token/coin “ether.”
+The ICOs we discuss below are based on the Ethereum blockchain and are bought with Ethereum’s cryptocurrency/token/coin “ether.”
 They are “ERC-20 tokens” and can be stored in an ERC-20 wallet like MyEtherWallet.

 What is an Initial Coin Offering?

 An Initial Coin Offering (ICO) for cryptocurrency is like an Initial Price Offering (IPO) on the stock market, but instead of buying stock in a company you buy digital coins.
-In both cases, you can think of these as public crowdfunding efforts where investments in a new company is rewarded with assets related to the value of the company (although not always directly with an ICO).
+In both cases, it may help to think of these as public crowdfunding efforts where investments in a new company are rewarded with assets related to the value of the company (although not always directly with an ICO).